Quantum dual-path interferometry scheme for axion dark matter searches: Acknowledgments

-{\bf Acknowledgments:} Authors thank for helpful discussions with Lan Zhou, Yu-Xi Liu and Chang-Ling Zou.
-Q.Y. is supported by NSFC under Grant No.~11875148, and No.~12150010.
+The authors thank Pierre Sikvie, Giovanni Carugno, Lan Zhou, Yu-Xi Liu and Chang-Ling Zou for helpful discussions.
+Q.Y. is supported by NSFC under Grant No.~11875148 and No.~12150010.
 Y.G. is supported by NSFC under Grant No.~12150010 and is partially supported by the National R\&D Program of China, 2020YFC2201601.
-Z.P. is supported by NSFC under Grant No.~61833010, No.~12074117, and No.~12061131011.
+Z.P. is supported by NSFC under Grant Nos.~61833010,~12074117, and~12061131011.
+This research is supported in part by the Scientific Instrument Developing Project of the Chinese Academy of Sciences, Grant No. YJKYYQ20190049, and by the International Partnership Program of Chinese Academy of Sciences for Grand Challenges, Grant No. 112311KYSB20210012.